Pennsylvania Partners in the Arts

 The Individual Giving Manager will also oversee membership outreach and renewals and acquisition.
 They will manage internal systems related to key individual asks, including maintaining records of contact, developing and integrating key fundraising messages within fundraising collateral, supervising prospect strategies and timelines, coordinating deliverables, ensuring a robust stewardship tracking process and participating in revenue projection and budgeting based on known and potential opportunities.

-- In collaboration with the Director of Advancement, provide vision and leadership for all aspects of The Westmoreland’s individual giving and membership programs including a comprehensive strategy targeting long and short-term giving goals;
+• In collaboration with the Chief Advancement Officer, provide vision and leadership for all aspects of The Westmoreland’s individual giving and membership programs including a comprehensive strategy targeting long and short-term giving goals;

-- Complete prospective donor research and briefing materials for donor calls, schedule meetings and visits with CEO and Director of Advancement, and manage all correspondence and reporting to prospects and donors;
+• Complete prospective donor research and briefing materials for donor calls, schedule meetings and visits with CEO and Chief Advancement Officer, and manage all correspondence and reporting to prospects and donors;

-Employment offers are contingent upon satisfactory verification FBI fingerprint, PA Child Abuse (Act 33) and PA Criminal (Act 34) Clearances as well as satisfactory verification of criminal and/or employment background checks.
+Employment offers are contingent upon satisfactory verification FBI fingerprint, PA Child Abuse (Act 33) and PA Criminal (Act 34) Clearances.

 The Museum is committed to creating a diverse work environment and is proud to be an equal opportunity employer.
 The Museum does not discriminate on the basis of race, color, religion, creed, sex, national origin, age, physical or mental disability, marital status, veteran status, gender identity or expression, or any other category protected under applicable federal, state, or local law.
 We encourage individuals of all backgrounds to apply.